0x416c616e/spam_filters/spam_to_filter.md

 - "video maker"
 - "could you been be holding the future"
 - "delivery of your email messages"
-- marketing
+- "marketing"
-- famous
+- "famous"
-- instagram
+- "instagram"
-- affiliate
+- "affiliate"
-- notice
+- "notice"
-- 2x
+- "2x"
-- results
+- "results"
 - "free test mailing"
 - "mailing via the feedback form"
-- payday
+- "payday"
-- affiliates
+- "affiliates"
 - "link exchange"
 - "boost visibility"
 - "just got easy"
-- crypto
+- "crypto"
-- commerce
+- "commerce"
 - "i would like to purchase from you"
-- coin
+- "coin"
-- cryptocurrency
+- "cryptocurrency"
-- cryptocurrencies
+- "cryptocurrencies"
-- engagement
+- "engagement"
 - "big fan of your website"
 - "i have great news for you"
-- account
+- "account"
 - "generate more revenue"
 - "it's all about perfect timing"
-- reimbursement
+- "reimbursement"
 - "representing you"
 - "how you can do better"
-- contact
+- "contact"
-- usd
+- "usd"
 - "google top ranking"
 - "increase domain authority"
 - "start seeing results"